Watermelon Salad is an old fashioned recipe made with fresh fruit cantaloupe, grapes, pineapple, and cheese.

 Either pick the watermelon up and drain juice out of the bowl or dip it out with a large soup spoon.

 Save this delicious, vitamin packed juice to drink or use in another recipe.

-If it is difficult to pour all the accumulating juice out, use paper
+If it is difficult to pour all the accumulating juice out of the bowl, use paper

-towels to sop up excess, rendering your basket as dry as possible before
+towels or a sponge soak up excess, rendering your basket as dry as possible, before

 filling with your fruit salad.

 Best if eaten within a couple of days.